 When to visit Iran

-As a start, we hope you do not get bored by how many times we have mentioned and will mention the diversity of Iran because it kind of touches everything.
+As a start, we hope you do not get bored by how many times we have mentioned and will mention Iran’s diversity because it touches everything.
 And it gets no different when talking about the weather as well.

-Weather in Iran shows noticeable, if not drastic, differences based on seasons and where you are in the country.
-For instance, in the north of Iran, winter is very cold with heavy snowfalls and temperatures as low as 0°C. Spring and fall are mild and usually perfect for visiting while summer is dry and hot.
-In the south, it is a little shifted.
-Winter is mild and summer is very hot with temperatures sometimes reaching 43°C.
+Weather in Iran varies noticeably, if not drastically, depending on the seasons and where you are in the country.
+For instance, in the north of Iran, winter is freezing, with heavy snowfalls and temperatures as low as 0°C. Spring and fall are mild and usually perfect for visiting, while summer is dry and hot.
+In the south, it has shifted a little.
+Winter is mild, and summer is sweltering, sometimes reaching 43°C.

-So according to where you want to go in the country, you choose the best time of the year.
-Yet, it is generally common for travelers to visit Iran during spring which extends from March to May, and fall which starts in late September and ends in November.
+You choose the best time of the year depending on where you want to go in the country.
+Yet, it is generally expected that travellers will visit Iran during spring, which extends from March to May, and fall, which starts in late September and ends in November.

 Unless you are OK with cold weather and more into winter activities and skiing, you’d better avoid Iran in winter.
 Similarly, if hot summers are just the thing for you, Iran guarantees you an exceptional summer vacation on its Kish Island in the south—there is a whole section about it later in the article.